kylehakala/home-assistant.io/source/_integrations/roomba.markdown

 9. You may also cancel your cleaning job that was started to retrieve the values.

 {% note %}
-To retrieve many room or zone `region_id` values at a time, you can create your manual job in the iRobot app with any (or all) rooms/zones selected, and they will listed in the `lastComand` in the same order that they were "tapped" in the app.
+To retrieve many room or zone `region_id` values at a time, you can create your manual job in the iRobot app with any (or all) rooms/zones selected, and they will listed in the `lastCommand` in the same order that they were "tapped" in the app.
 You can then reference the names of the zones/rooms in the iRobot app to document their respective `region_id` for later use.
 {% endnote %}

 Example of a log line for the `lastCommand` search: